aravindswamy07/chatapp/auth-fix-notes.md

-# Authentication Fix - Complete Auth Solution
+# Authentication and Database Schema Fix

-## Issue 1: Missing Password Column
+## Issue 1: Missing Password Column in Users Table
 We encountered an error during user signup: "Could not find the 'password' column of 'users' in the schema cache".

 This happened because our authentication code in `lib/auth.ts` was trying to store passwords directly in the users table, but our Supabase schema didn't have a password column defined.